Paradise riflebird: Description

 The paradise riflebird is a medium-sized bird, with males averaging about 30 cm (11.8 in) in height and weighing on average 134 to 155 g (4.7 to 5.5 oz).
 Females are slightly smaller, averaging at 29 cm (11.4 in) and weighing on average 86 to 112 g (3.0 to 3.9 oz).
-Both genders have a long, black, decurved bill, black legs, and dark brown iris.
+Both sexes have a long, black, decurved bill, black legs, and dark brown iris.

 The species is sexually dimorphic, with few similarities in plumage between males and females.
 The adult male is black with an iridescent greenish blue crown, throat, and central tail feathers, as well as iridescent green on the lower breast and flank.
 The central tail feathers are shortened, giving an appearance of blue over black along the tail.
 It has been suggested that some of the male's feathers are super black feathers.
 These feathers have been modified so that their barbules structurally absorb light, unlike normal black feathers, which emphasizes a darker appearance.
 These specialized feathers are found adjacent to brightly colored patches, suggesting that they help create optical illusions during courtship displays by exaggerating the bright colors they are juxtaposed to.

 The adult female is gray-brown, with rufous coloration on the primary and secondary wing feathers, save for a white streak on the supercilium, white throat, and lighter brown with a barred pattern running down the breast, flanks, and belly.
 Compared to the male, the adult female has a notably longer, more decurved bill.

 There has been little record of juvenile appearance.
-Juveniles of both genders resemble the adult female, with gray-brown feathers.
+Juveniles of both sexes resemble the adult female, with gray-brown feathers.

 Like the Victoria's riflebird and the growling riflebird, the paradise riflebird has a growling voice.
-The male is known for its powerful “yaassss” call, often repeated once at a time and lasting around 2 seconds.
+The male is known for its powerful "yaassss" call, often repeated once at a time and lasting around 2 seconds.